USEPA/WNTR/documentation/stochastic.rst

 can be drawn from distributions and included in the simulation.
 Distributions can be a function of component properties (i.e., age, material) or based on engineering standards.
-Numpy includes many distributions and random selection methods that can be used for stochastic simulation.
+The Python package Numpy includes many distributions and random selection methods that can be used for stochastic simulation.

 For example, the following code can be used to select N unique pipes based on the failure probability of each pipe::

 	N = 2